Ayan-thecodeking/TempConvertor/README.md

 If you think there are ways to improve the application, such as optimizing the code or improving the UI, feel free to submit a pull request.
 Your contributions are always welcome!

 ## Acknowledgments
 This project was created as a simple exercise to practice HTML, SCSS, and JavaScript.
-Feel free to use it as a starting point for your own projects .
+Feel free to use it as a starting point for your own projects.